-We publicise our student protection plan to current and future students through student handbooks, the virtual learning environment (VLE), Student Forums and the College HE Information website.
+We will publicise our student protection plan to current and future students through student handbooks, the virtual learning environment (VLE), Student Forums and the College HE Information website.

-We ensure that staff are aware of the implications of our student protection plan when they propose course changes by discussion at Curriculum and Quality Team (CQT) meetings, HE Approval Committees, HE Academic Standards and Quality Boards, and as part of the HE Quality Cycle.
+We will ensure that staff are aware of the implications of our student protection plan when they propose course changes by discussion at Curriculum and Quality Team (CQT) meetings, HE Curriculum and Quality Forums, and Quality Reviews.

-We review our student protection plan through HE Student Forums and Curriculum Team meetings, which feed into Higher Education Quality, Curriculum and Students Committee (HEQCS) and Corporation meetings.
+We will review our student protection plan through HE Student Forums and Curriculum Team meetings, which feed into HESEQE and Corporation meetings.
+The plan will be fully reviewed 3 times a year at the termly HESEQE Corporation meeting.

-Our students participate in our reviews through HE Student Forums and consultation with the Students' Union President.
-We inform our students if there are to be material changes to their course through Curriculum Team meetings, the VLE, emails, letter and Student Representatives.
-We give students 14 days' notice when we need to make material changes to their course where possible.
+Our students will be involved in our review through HE Student Forums and consultation.

+We will inform our students if there are to be material changes to their course through Curriculum Team meetings, the VLE, emails, letter and Student Representatives

+We will give students 14 days' notice when we need to make material changes to their course

 If we need to implement the measures in our student protection plan we will carry out consultation in HE Student Forums, post information on the VLE and inform students through lines of communication such as emails and letters to support students collectively and individually.

 We will put in place an action plan incorporating student access to individual advice and guidance to ensure that our students have access to independent advice if we need to implement the measures in our student protection plan.

 All of the above will be mitigated through an operational action plan that takes account of all risks.